 Being a student at times can be extremely stressful… university isn’t all cheap drinks, fun societies and endless takeaways.
 Many students can easily fall victim to stress for one reason or another.
 Financial reasons and the pressures of study are the two most common drivers of stress in students.
 Recent findings* have found that 45% of students rate the stress of managing their money as 7/10 or above and a further 64% of student’s rate the stress of their degree as 7/10 or above.
 If you’re one of the many students who are suffering from stress, here are some tips to help you beat it.

 Studying and stress: The tips

-- Get a good night’s sleep – A good night’s sleep at University isn’t exactly the easiest thing in the world to achieve, especially with the lively surrounding environment and the urge to spend all night cramming in study.
+- Get a good night’s sleep: A good night’s sleep at University isn’t exactly the easiest thing in the world.
+Especially with the lively surrounding environment and the urge to spend all night cramming in study.
 Sleep is essential to maintaining good mental and physical health, a good sleep will also help improve your memory… making studying that little bit easier.

-- Stick to your budget – A budget doesn’t mean anything unless you stick to it, this unfortunately means you might miss the odd night out or the odd cinema trip but in the long run it will be worth it.
+- Stick to your budget: A budget doesn’t mean anything unless you stick to it,.
+You might miss the odd night out or the odd cinema trip but it’s ok.
+In the long run it will be worth it.

-- Reduce costs – If you are struggling with finances then it might be worth thinking about ways where you can reduce spend.
+- Reduce costs: It might be worth thinking about ways where you can reduce spend.
 Try scouting out budget alternatives or do a bit of shopping online… get bargain hunting!

 *Source: Natwest Student Living Index 2017